 Professors are researchers.
 They are deeply curious and seek to find answers to our world’s mysteries through trial and error experimentation.
 They are willing to strike out, make assumptions, and be proved wrong.
-Professors start with a hypothesis about the world, and then invent exciting experiments to test their theories.
+Professors start with a hypothesis about the world, and then invent exciting experiments to test those hypothesises.

-I believe that this perception of Professorship is a useful stance to adopt in the pursuit of overcoming mental health challenges and feeling well.
+I believe that this perspective of what a professor is a more useful to adopt in the pursuit of overcoming mental health challenges and feeling well.
 From this position, one can invite in that childlike curiosity about ourselves and the world, and be open to evidence that proves our outdated beliefs wrong.

 Be curious about your own nature, and of the nature that surrounds you.
 Engage with the experimentation of your surroundings to figure out what you can improve.
 Use your well learned intuition honed as a child to make deductions about the world around you now, but be willing to be wrong when evidence from your experimentation demonstrates otherwise.